Recipe Overview

 Blueberry cream cheese muffin on top of other muffins.

 These blueberry muffins are amazing.
 They will definitely be added to the regular rotation here in our household.
-They have all the great taste of blueberry pancakes (my daughter E’s favorite), but you don’t need a fork to eat these gems.
+They have all the great taste of blueberry pancakes, but you don’t need a fork to eat these gems.

-And even better, there is a little pearl of cream cheese filling waiting for you in the middle of each one.
+A hidden surprise.
+There is a little pearl of cream cheese filling waiting for you in the middle of each muffin.
 It’s the icing on the cake, er, rather the filling in the cake.
-It’s flavorful and also makes the muffins a slightly more filling and hearty breakfast.
-It even adds a bit of healthy protein.
+The cream cheese filling is flavorful and also makes the muffins slightly more filling.
+Cream cheese adds a bit of healthy protein.

 Overhead view of muffin with scattered fresh blueberries.